| | |

 (Too much) water can be dangerous to small babies so always speak to your care provider about the introduction of water.

 Babies should drink breastmilk (or baby formula) as long as possible.
-However with the introduction of solids it is good to at least offer them a cup of water every meal.
-In my experience your baby will primarily drink breastmilk for much longer than 6 months but it is good for them to learn about the taste of water along with solids.
+However, with the introduction of solids it is good to at least offer them a cup of water every meal.
+In my experience, your baby will primarily drink breastmilk for much longer than 6 months but it is good for them to learn about the taste of water along with solids.

 You can give your baby teas instead of water alongside their meals but try to give them water as often as possible.
 In the long run that is what you want them to drink.
-Don’t give them any sweetened drinks at all (also no juices) for as long as possible but at least for the first year of their live.
+Don’t give them any sweetened drinks at all (also no juices) for as long as possible but at least for the first year of their lives.

 As with everything routine is key.
-Read more about my morning routine as a first time mom and how you can hydrate yourself as well as your baby first thing in the morning!
+Read more about my morning routine as a first-time mom and how you can hydrate yourself as well as your baby first thing in the morning!

-What will you need to get started
+What will you need to get started?

-No matter which approach you end up choosing for your family I can really recommend you to get the following items to prepare for your weaning journey:
+No matter which approach you end up choosing for your family I can really recommend you get the following items to prepare for your weaning journey:

 • Baby chair that will grow with your child